Glastonbury Festival: Fallow years

 The festival was held intermittently from 1970 until 1981 and has been held most years since, except for "fallow years" intended at five-year intervals to give the land, local population, and organisers a break.

 The years 1988, 1991, 1996, 2001 and 2006 were scheduled breaks intended every five years until the 2012 Olympics extended the five-year sequence from the planned 2011 rest year.
 After the 2001 fallow year, the Mean Fiddler Organisation was invited to help organise the festival and provide reassurance to the licensing authorities.
 For 2006 a documentary film directed by Julien Temple was released to make up for the lack of a festival.
 The film consists of specially shot footage by Temple at the festival, as well as footage sent in by fans and archive footage.
 Glastonbury was released in the UK on 14 April 2006.

 The year 2018 was a "fallow year", and 2020 and 2021 were consecutive "fallow years" due to the COVID-19 pandemic.
-2026 will be the first planned fallow year in eight years.
+The year 2026 was the first planned fallow year in eight years.